CarlFlo/knut/README.md

 Comments and variables can be defined this way in a normal txt file.
 > Note: A comment and variable cannot share the same line.
 ```
-; This is a comment for the variable that is below it.
+# This is a comment for the variable that is below it.
-; It should provide a description or an example that helps the user
+# It should provide a description or an example that helps the user
-; properly understand the purpose of the variable and how to use it.
+# properly understand the purpose of the variable and how to use it.
 Money=10520

 Currency=Krona

-; Trailing whitespaces are otherwise removed
+# Trailing whitespaces are otherwise removed
 Text=' this string will keep its spaces   '

 Sunny=true
-; There can be a space between the variable, =, and value
+# There can be a space between the variable, =, and value
 Values = [1,2,3,4,5]
-HelloWorld = ["Hello", "World"]
+HelloWorld = [Hello, World]

-; In celsius
+# In celsius
 Temperature=23.48
 Temperatures=[21.4, 18.8, 15.43]
 ```

-Empty lines and lines starting with ';' will be ignored.
+Empty lines and lines starting with '#' will be ignored.

 The variables will be loaded into a struct by the program using reflection.